Homemade Garam Masala Recipe – The Flavorful Blend Loved by Every Indian Kitchen

 2. If caraway seeds are unavailable, you can substitute them with cumin seeds.

-3. Make sure to evenly roast the spices to avoid any burnt flavours in your garam masala.
+3. Always roast spices – it brings out the oils and makes the flavor richer.
+Make sure to evenly roast the spices to avoid any burnt flavors in your garam masala.

-4. Let the spices cool fully before grinding to prevent moisture, which can affect the texture and shelf life of the masala.
+4. Let the spices cool fully before grinding hot spices may turn sticky in the grinder and this also prevent moisture, which can affect the texture and shelf life of the masala.

-5. Consider making smaller batches to keep your garam masala as fresh and aromatic as possible.
+5. Consider making smaller batches to keep your garam masala as fresh and aromatic as possible and gices better shelf life.

 FAQS

-1. How do I make homemade Garam Masala from scratch?
+1. How should I store homemade Garam Masala to keep it fresh?

 Yes, you can customize your Garam Masala by substituting spices based on your preference.
 For instance, if you don't have black cardamom, you can use regular cardamom instead.
 Similarly, if you want a spicier mix, consider adding more black pepper or cloves.
 Feel free to experiment to create a blend that suits your taste.